+Figure 2.
+Plots of shell doming against relative plastral width using species means and hand-webbing as an alternative ecological proxy.
+A, using sagittal doming, as in Lichtig and Lucas (2017), using species means.
+B, using coronal doming, on the species means.
+Fossil datapoint pairs represent corrected or new measurements provided in this study.
+A version of this plot with numbers that correspond to species, and a key can be found in Supplementary Figure 2.

 Although Proganochelys quenstedtii plots in an area of the morphospace that is predominantly occupied by aquatic turtles, this should not be misinterpreted as evidence for an aquatic ecology of this fossil species, as was done by Lichtig and Lucas (2017).
 Contrary to Lichtig and Lucas (2017), Proterochersis robusta has no shell dimensions that are uniquely found in terrestrial turtles.
 The shell shape of Basilemys spp. is consistent with aquatic turtles or flat terrestrial turtles, contrary to Lichtig and Lucas (2017) who portray the species as one of the highest domed turtles.
-Meiolania platyceps has shell doming values that are within the range of greatest overlap between aquatic and terrestrial species, but it has a narrow plastron that today is largely observed among aquatic chelydrids and chelonioids, leading Lichtig and Lucas (2017) to the unusual interpretation that Meiolania platyceps was an aquatic turtle (contra, e.g., Sterli 2015).
+Meiolania platyceps has shell doming values that are within the range of greatest overlap between aquatic and terrestrial species, but it has a narrow plastron that today is largely observed among aquatic chelydrids and chelonioids, leading Lichtig and Lucas (2017) to the unusual interpretation that Meiolania platyceps was an aquatic turtle (contra, e.g., Sterli 2015; Brown & Moll 2019).

-An interesting observation from our data is that all stem turtles included in the dataset (i.e., Proganochelys quenstedtii, Proterochersis robusta, Meiolania platyceps) have relatively narrow plastra, although they are most commonly interpreted to be terrestrial (e.g., Joyce 2017).
-This seems to be the case also in early stem turtles not included in the dataset, such as Kayentachelys aprix (a mesochelydian stem turtle: e.g., Sterli & Joyce 2007), Naomichelys speciosa (a helochelydrid stem turtle: e.g., Rollot et al. 2022), and Mongolochelys efremovi (a sichuanchelyid stem turtle: e.g., Joyce et al. 2016).
+An interesting observation from our data is that all stem turtles included in the dataset (i.e., Proganochelys quenstedtii, Proterochersis robusta, Meiolania platyceps) have relatively narrow posterior plastral lobes, although they are most commonly interpreted to be terrestrial (e.g., Joyce 2017).
+This seems to be the case also in early stem turtles not included in the dataset, such as Kayentachelys aprix (a mesochelydian stem turtle: e.g., Sterli & Joyce 2007), Naomichelys speciosa (a helochelydrid stem turtle: e.g., Joyce et al. 2014; see phylogeny of Rollot et al. 2022), and Mongolochelys efremovi (a sichuanchelyid stem turtle: e.g., Joyce et al. 2016).
 These species have carapace width to plastron width ratios of 1.86, 2.11, 1.94, respectively, such that they would fall further to the right on the relative plastron width axis than the majority of datapoints in our Figure 1.
 Thus, it is possible that narrow plastra are plesiomorphic for stem turtles.
 The evolution of narrow plastra should be researched more, especially because the phylogenetic uncertainty surrounding the stem lineages of americhelydians (i.e., chelonioids+chelydroids) and cryptodires more widely (e.g., Zhou & Rabi 2015) means that it is currently not clear if the narrow plastra of some aquatic cryptodires are symplesiomorphic retentions or independent acquisitions of this trait.
 For example, an independent origin of narrow plastra could have taken place under different selection pressures, whereas the retaining of the feature could mean that narrow plastra in aquatic cryptodires are either not functionally selected against, or an exaptation (Gould & Vrba 1982).
 Although this is speculative, the initial narrowness of turtle plastra may have been lost during later turtle evolution due to predation pressure of small mammals, which has also been hypothesized to cause the reduction of skull emarginations among post K/Pg baenid turtles (Lyson & Joyce 2009).
-As already said by Lichtig and Lucas (2017), the narrower gap between plastron and carapace in extant terrestrial turtles shields the soft tissue parts of these turtles, and this constraint may be relaxed in the bottom-walking chelydrids and marine chelonioids.
+As already described by Lichtig and Lucas (2017), the narrower gap between plastron and carapace in extant terrestrial turtles shields the soft tissue parts of these turtles, and this constraint may be relaxed in the bottom-walking chelydrids and marine chelonioids (Hermanson et al. 2024).